gkaguirrelab/preregistrations/README.md

-# preregistrations
+# GKAaguirre Lab experiment preregistrations

-A place to store a record of pre-registration documents
+We often [preregister](https://en.wikipedia.org/wiki/Preregistration) our experiments.
+This page organizes links to these pre-registration documents by project.
+We initially made use of the [open science foundation](https://osf.io) website for this purpose, but more recently simply commit documents to this repository, which accomplishes the same goal of establishing a date-and-time stamped record of our plans prior to embarking on an experiment.

 ## Perception Studies